adampawelczyk/ctf-writeups/thm/flag-vault-2/README.md

 - Connects to the challenge server.
 - Sends a payload like `%1$s`, `%2$s`, etc.
 - Checks each response for the presence of the flag.
-- Stops when the flag is found and printed back to us.
+- Stops when the flag is found and printed back to the output.

 ## Exploitation Output